Do not sell or share my personal information

 If you visit our website with the Global Privacy Control opt-out preference signal enabled, depending on where you are, we will treat this as a request to opt-out of activity that may be considered a “sale” or “sharing” of personal information or other uses that may be considered targeted advertising for the device and browser you used to visit our website.

-Through a vibrant imagination and intuitive processes, she uses different medias to tell stories through raw lines, patterns and symbolic, animated characters.
-To Elin, listening and observing our own life and the life of others is essential to having empathy for others, and to build closer connections with others and to increase creativity.
+shapes, raw lines and animatic characters expressing subjective emotions and observations of life.
+Through close interaction and collaboration, Elin has been influenced by African art and culture and it has refined and influenced her artistic expression.
+Elin is known to love people, diverse cultures and languages and she has a craving to understand people on a deeper level.
+Through a vibrant imagination and intuitive processes, she uses different medias to tell stories of life in a symbolic and simplified way.
+To Elin, listening and observing her own life and the life of others is essential to having empathy for others, and to build closer connections with others and to increase creativity.
+Art is not only creating, but connecting to oneself and others on a deeper level.

 Process